davidbossanyi/python-template/README.md

 ```shell
 make run
 ```
-Head to the swagger page at [http://localhost:8000](http://localhost:8000) and try out the `/api/examples/wait` endpoint.
+The swagger page will be launched at [http://localhost:8000](http://localhost:8000).
+Try out the `/api/examples/wait` endpoint.
 Grab the `task_id` from the response, and use it to check the task status with the `/api/tasks/status` endpoint.

 Stop the containers using
 ```shell